 3. NIIR’s experts actively take part in Study Groups of International Telecommunication Union (ITU): nearly 100 contributions and proposals were yearly developed and submitted to ITU World Radio Conferences and Assemblies.

-One of the important activity lines is designing, manufacturing and testing of satellite communications, on-board repeaters.
+One of the important activity lines of FSUE NIIR, is designing, manufacturing and testing of satellite communications, on-board repeaters.
 In this market one can observe processes of amalgamation of international corporations dealing with communication satellites, orbital delivery vehicles, ground auxiliary equipment, and satellite communication and TV broadcasting operators.
 The enterprise is closely cooperating with MDA of Canada, Thales Alenia Space and EADS Astrium of Europe.
 As a result of this international cooperation, the NIIR has implemented modern technologies in the field of payload designing, assembling and testing.
 The enterprise has also its own traditions in repeater designing, and in the last few years some technological processes for on-board equipment development were introduced, which are not weaker than foreign technologies.

 FSUE NIIR is a subcontractor in designing and manufacturing of payload modules for «Express» spacecrafts in the interests of FSUE RSCC.
 Works for Federal Space Agency are continuing in order to develop satellite communications system to collect telemetry information during launches of vehicles from «Vostochny» cosmodrome which is currently under construction.
 Till 2017, new fixed, marine and mobile products for stringent operation conditions of the Extreme North will be developed and put into operation within the frameworks of research and development activities.